Our mission is to support rural hospitals and clinics

-Our company thrives on bringing the most up-to-date, expert knowledge that is immediately applicable to help support facilities that can not acomodate full time infectious Diseases staff.
+We bring the most up-to-date, expert knowledge that is immediately applicable to help support facilities that can not accommodate full time infectious Diseases staff

 Dr. Asfour has worked extensively in the treatment and prevention of infectious diseases.
 He has developed and managed Infection prevention and antimicrobial stewardship programs for hospitals and long term care facilities while working in the field as a consultant, educator and project manager.